Riya10031/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_06_SecuringAzureStorage.md

 ## Exercise 1: Service endpoints and security storage

-In this exercise, you will complete the following tasks:

-- Task 1: Create a virtual network
-- Task 2: Add a subnet to the virtual network and configure a storage endpoint
-- Task 3: Configure a network security group to restrict access to the subnet
-- Task 4: Configure a network security group to allow rdp on the public subnet
-- Task 5: Create a storage account with a file share
-- Task 6: Deploy virtual machines into the designated subnets
-- Task 7: Test the storage connection from the private subnet to confirm that access is allowed
-- Task 8: Test the storage connection from the public subnet to confirm that access is denied

-## Exercise 1: Service endpoints and security storage
+In this exercise, you will create a virtual network, add a subnet, and configure a storage endpoint.
+You will then set up network security groups to restrict subnet access and allow RDP on the public subnet, followed by creating a storage account with a file share and deploying virtual machines into subnets.
+Finally, you will test storage connections from the private subnet to confirm access is allowed, and from the public subnet to ensure access is denied.

 ### Task 1: Create a virtual network